Majors & Minors

 Majors must take one History Major Seminar (49903), preferably in the junior year.
 Prerequisites for the HMS are junior or senior standing and at least 15 completed hours in history.
 Seminar topics will vary by instructor, but always center on an original research project based on primary sources.
 The HMS carries WEM credit.

-Choose three (3) classes.
+Students who declared the major prior to fall 2020 choose three (3) classes.
 May be upper level or lower level courses.

 AddRan 20101: Make Your Major Work